How do I Join?

 What has the Co-op done so far?

 Planning for Flying Bike began 2010 when 15 people began working to open a brewery.
-The co-op has focused on building a membership base, reaching out to our community, supporting area businesses, hosting member only events as well as outreach events, and sourcing member-driven beer through homebrew competitions.
-The Board of Directors has spent countless hours researching legal requirements, building a solid business plan, and vetting potential brewery locations.
-The next step is to build sufficient capital to follow through on our plan.
+Initially the co-op has focused on building a membership base, reaching out to our community, supporting area businesses, hosting member only events as well as outreach events, and sourcing member-driven beer through homebrew competitions.
+Concurrently, the Board of Directors spent countless hours researching legal requirements, building a solid business plan, and vetting potential brewery locations.
+The result is our current 3,100 ft Tasting Room and 500bbl (annual output) brewery.

 How much does ownership cost?

 A lifetime membership costs $200.
 This amount purchases one voting share in the Co-op.
 This is a one-time purchase, with no recurring fees.

 Is there a payment plan for memberships?

-Not yet.
-At this point, full payment is necessary upon becoming a member-owner.
+Not at this point; full payment is necessary upon becoming a member-owner.